-Although this information is relevant to all schools, it is recognized that First Nation schools on reserve are a federal responsibility.
+Although this information is relevant to all summer schools, it is recognized that First Nation schools on reserve are a federal responsibility.
 Information shared with First Nation schools is for information only.
-For public health information, COVID-19 questions or for reporting purposes, First Nation schools should contact their local Health Centre or Indigenous Services Canada-First Nations or Inuit Health Branch Environmental Public Health Services (ISC-FNIHB) office (see Appendix A), in accordance with normal practice.
+For public health information, COVID-19 questions, or for reporting purposes, First Nation schools should contact their local Health Centre or Indigenous Services Canada-First Nations or Inuit Health Branch Environmental Public Health Services (ISC-FNIHB) office (see Appendix A), in accordance with normal practice.

 There are measures that school settings in Alberta can take to reduce the risk of transmission of respiratory illnesses, including COVID-19.
-Such measures include, but are not limited too, hand hygiene, respiratory etiquette, physical distancing, increase frequency of cleaning and disinfection and having staff and children/students stay home when ill are important steps that can support the health and wellbeing of our children/students, staff and community.
-School authorities in consultation with their local Medical Officer of Health (MOH) should implement the guidance for schools as applicable to their unique situation.
+Such measures include, but are not limited too, hand hygiene, respiratory etiquette, physical distancing, increase frequency of cleaning and disinfection and having staff and students stay home when sick.
+These measures are important to support the health and wellbeing of our students, staff and community.
+School authorities in consultation with their local Medical Officer of Health (MOH) should implement the guidance for schools as applicable to their unique situation

-Schools/School authorities should establish their own COVID-19 plans prior to reopening schools.
+Schools/school authorities should establish their own COVID-19 plans prior to reopening their summer school programs.

-Parents/guardians play an integral role in the screening process for the child's/student's daily involvement in school.
+Parents/guardians play an integral role in the screening process for the student's daily involvement in school.